MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 If you want to find a specific column, then go to the **View** tab in the ribbon and select **Go to column**.

-From there, you will be able to specfically go to the column you would like to view.
-This is especially useful if there are a lot of columns.
+From there, you will be able to specifically go to the column you would like to view.
+This is especially useful if there are many columns.

 ![Move Column Go to Column](images/move-column-go-to-column.png)